openshift/ansible-service-broker/docs/specs/Broker-CI.md

-# Broker CI
+# Broker Continuous Integration

-The Broker CI spec will outline how the project is going create CI.
+The Broker CI spec will outline how the project is going to create CI.

 ## Introduction
 The Broker CI will involve multiple projects: ansible-service-broker